How to Import Excel File in Laravel?

 This command will create a file in the app/Imports directory.
 Open this file and define the import logic.
 Here’s an example of how it might look:

 In this code, the model method specifies how to create a model from the data in each row of the Excel file.
-You should adjust this method to match your Excel file’s structure and your Laravel model.
+Adjust the method as per your Excel file’s structures and your Laravel model.

 Step 6: Create a Blade View